boots-edu/textbook/source/text/0-introduction/setup.md

 ## Overview

-This section helps you figure out how to setup your environment, install everything, and make sure your environment is correct.
+This section helps you set up a working environment for this text.
+Through this process you will install and verify your development environment.

-If everything goes well, this will only take you about 20 minutes.
+If everything goes well, this should only take you about 20 minutes.
 But it is very normal to encounter issues if you are not used to this workflow.
 Don't worry, you will be an expert soon!

-Making web applications is super complicated, so we are going to be really pushy about your environment's setup and the eventual structure of our web application.
-If this seems limiting, that's the idea.
+Making web applications is complicated, so it is critical that your environment's setup and the eventual structure of our web application follow these instructions precisely.
+If this seems limiting, that's the point.
-Please try to stay within the bounds we give you, as you experiment and try things out!
+Please try to stay within the bounds given as you experiment and try things out!

 Do not skip steps.